tboronczyk/aboyandhisblob/README.md

 The following tasks are still outstanding (in approximate order of importance).
 **Contributors are welcome!**

-  * Shop text
+  * Translate buy vitamins text
-  * Translate winning end text
+  * Translate victory text
   * Build/patching documentation

 ## Screenshots